eddayyy/WeatherFul-Bot/README.md

 Follow these steps to set up and deploy the Weatherful Bot:

 1. **Clone the Repository**:
-   - Use the command `git clone https://github.com/eddayyy/WeatherFul-Bot` to get the codebase onto your local machine.
+   - Use the command `git clone https://github.com/eddayyy/WeatherFul-Bot` to clone the repository.

 2. **Install Requirements**:
    - Navigate to the project directory and run `pip install -r requirements.txt` to install necessary dependencies.